 If you’re looking to improve your rankings in search results, synonyms are a great way to see the changes you want without spending too much on your SEO.
-A well-written piece of content with naturally included keywords and synonyms can expect to see significant results that last for the life of your website.
+A well-written piece of content by professional writers from MeowEssay with naturally included keywords and synonyms can expect to see significant results that last for the life of your website.
 Let’s get into the details.

 What are keyword synonyms in SEO

 Using keywords is essential to getting any piece of content seen by the people you’re targeting.
 Unfortunately, using one keyword too many times is considered keyword stuffing.
-Any site that does this is penalized in search rankings, which means you won’t receive the traffic you’re hoping for.
+According to SEO Sydney, keyword stuffing is one of the most common errors when it comes to on-page SEO.
+Overoptimizing your text for certain search terms could lead to being penalized in search rankings, which means you won’t receive the traffic you’re hoping for.

 That’s where synonyms come in.
 Content that utilizes synonyms is much more likely to receive high rankings than content that doesn’t, which can have a huge effect on the inbound traffic going to your website.
 This is because content that’s filled with synonyms is considered more well-rounded, more comprehensive, and more customer friendly.

 Even if you aren’t a professional editor, you can likely tell when one word has been repeated way too many times, right?
 If not, try reading the content aloud.
 If you find yourself saying the same keyword in nearly every sentence, it’s likely been used too much.

 One important distinction you should be aware of is the difference between keyword synonyms and LSI keywords.
 Unlike keyword synonyms, which are words or phrases that mean the same thing as your target keyword, LSI keywords are words that relate to that target.
 Think of it like this: